The Biography of Luang Phor Tuad

 Royal Degree on Dedication of Land

-One evening when he was wandering at the seaside he saw a monk strolled along the beach, he stepped forward to pay respect to the monk, and fortunately, it was LP Tuad that he has been looking.
-They discussed building the temple to the final decisions after that LP Tuad accepted his suggestion and went with him to Pattani.
-When the temple constructed entirely, it was named Wat Changhai temple, and LP Tuad was appointed as an abbot of the temple.
+One evening when he was wandering at the seaside, he saw a monk strolling along the beach, he stepped forward to pay respect to the monk, and fortunately, it was LP Tuad whom he had been looking for.
+They discussed building the temple to the final decisions.
+After that, LP Tuad accepted his suggestion and went with him to Pattani.
+When the temple was constructed entirely, it was named Wat Chang Hai temple, and LP Tuad was appointed as an abbot of the temple.
 Wat Changhai is situated at Naparu, Koppo District, Pattani province.

-From that time being, LP Tuad still went back regularly to Wat Phra Kho which was his previous resided place and stayed in pure gratitude.
-However, there is no vehicle at that time; therefore, LP Tuad has to travel between these two temples by his walking stick.
-In between these two temples journey where LP Tuad passes regularly, the country folks built temples along the roadside for LP Tuad to stop-by as he may need for shelter.
+From that time, LP Tuad went back regularly to Wat Phra Kho, his last resided place, and stayed in pure gratitude.
+However, there was no vehicle then; therefore, LP Tuad had to travel between these two temples on his walking stick.
+Between these two temples' journeys, where LP Tuad passes regularly, the country folks built temples along the roadside for LP Tuad to stop by as he may need shelter.

-Before the death of LP Tuad, he has informed his disciples that if he passed away one day, he wanted his body to be sent back to Wat Changhai in Pattani province for his funeral rites.
-It said that LP Tuad passed away in Malaysia, his ashes have remained at Wat Changhai, his second resided temple.
+Before the death of LP Tuad, he informed his disciples that if he passed away one day, he wanted his body to be sent back to Wat Changhai in Pattani province for his funeral rites.
+It said that LP Tuad passed away in Malaysia, and his ashes have remained at Wat Chang Hai, his second resided temple.
 The date of his death is unknown.
-Peoples believe that LP Tuad is a part of a living deity that God gave him the miracle superpowers when he needed.
-He saved peoples by changing seawater into drinking water, city infected with a contagious disease and also kept the city from being a colony.
+People believe LP Tuad is a part of a living deity that God gave him the miracle superpowers when needed.
+He saved people by changing seawater into drinking water, a city infected with a contagious disease, and kept the town from being a colony.

-At that time being, people worshipped and prayed to LP Tuad not only as a protective deity, as he also works for the benefit of all living beings, asks for his blessings, mercy, protection and any others that we might name.
-LP Tuad is so popular that peoples from many places come to pray for help.
-The festival ceremony of LP Tuad is held annually at Wat Changhai and Wat Phra Kho in April to pay homage to him.
-Wat Changhai, situated approximately some 120 kilometres from Hatyai.
-All visitors can pay their respects from 8 am to 5 pm daily on both temples.
+At that time being, people worshipped and prayed to LP Tuad not only as a protective deity, as he also works for the benefit of all living beings, asking for his blessings, mercy, protection, and any others that we might name.
+LP Tuad is so popular that many people come to pray for help.
+The festival ceremony of LP Tuad is held annually at Wat Chang Hai and Wat Phra Kho in April to pay homage to him.
+Wat Changhai is situated approximately 120 kilometers from Hatyai.
+All visitors can pay their respects daily from 8 am to 5 pm at both temples.

-LP Tuad is probably one of the most revered and well respected former guru monk that has ever lived.
+LP Tuad is probably one of the most revered and well-respected former guru monks ever.
 His life and works are legendary.
 Many believe that amulets created in his image hold great protective powers granting safety in times of distress, especially saving the lives of believers from seemingly fatal automobile accidents.
-For over three hundred years, LP Tuad has been exercising his power to help people in danger and accidents.
+LP Tuad has exercised his ability to help people in danger and accidents for over three hundred years.
 Till today his stories are still very popular in Thailand.